RatJuggler/sync-gandi-dns/README.md

 To keep it simple it will only update a single domain but can include updates to resource records for both IPV4 (`A`) and IPV6 (`AAAA`).

+# Gandi API

+This uses the Gandi LiveDNS API documented [here](https://api.gandi.net/docs/livedns/).
+As of this update the API is marked as (beta) but I've not experieced any issues with it.

 # Running

 ```